BIT-YangLab/IHFPs/README.md

 # IHFPs

-The code of the individualized homologous functional parcellation procedure.
+The code of the individualized homologous functional parcellation procedure: example/IHFPs_procedure.m
-Run: example/IHFPs_procedure.m